yast/yast-storage-ng/doc/old_and_new_proposal.md

     different (containing different questions) depending of the value of this property.
   * `multidisk_first`
-    When set to `true`, the initial proposal will be performed over all available candidate disks, which means that the proposal will try to use several disks before jumping to adjust the settings.
+    When set to `true`, the initial proposal considers all disks as possible destination for the volumes to allocate.
+If set to `false`, the proposal tries to use individual disks to allocate the volumes, and it only uses all disks together when the volumes cannot be allocated in any individual disk.
   * ~~`encrypt`
     Whether encryption should be used by default.~~
   * `delete_resize_configurable`